Master training

 Targeted skills:

-• Acquire the specific vocabulary in the domain of pain
+• - Acquiring the specific vocabulary of the pain domain,

-• Understand and manipulate the basic concepts in nociception and pain
+- Understanding and manipulating the basic concepts of nociception and pain,

-• Integrate the different aspects of pain (sensory, affective, cognitive) and their levels of analysis in humans and animals
+- Relating the different aspects of pain and their levels of analysis in animals and humans,

 Person in charge: